 This is a great place to look for wildflowers.
 They are plentiful, and it is tranquil and uncrowded.

 An abandoned railroad right-of-way turned into a rail-trail provides public recreational access along the Juniata River.
-The H and BT Rails to Trails is excellent for hiking, bicycling, and enjoying nature.
+The H&BT Rail Trail is excellent for hiking, bicycling, and enjoying nature.
 Some unique wildflowers grow along the 14-mile trail from Tatesville to the Red Cut area beyond Riddlesburg.

 In the Red Cut area, you can find an abundance of Dutchman’s Breeches blooming.
 These are white flowers that look like a pair of upside-down trousers.